kraudust/cpp_nanodegree/memory_management/memory_management.md

 ## Move Semantics

-Let us consider the function on the right which takes an rvalue reference as its parameter.
+Let us consider the function below which takes an rvalue reference as its parameter.

 The important message of the function argument of `myFunction` to the programmer is : The object that binds to the rvalue reference `&&val` is yours, it is not needed anymore within the scope of the caller (which is `main`).
 As discussed in the previous section on rvalue references, this is interesting from two perspectives: